• Redesigning Connections’ Onboarding experience

 What I learned:

-• Separating my own feelings and the business wants.
-I feel like the more I work in design, I’ve come to realize sometimes it’s not always going to be about what I want to do.
-Comes down to what the stakeholders want and what they envision.
-A lot of the times, I’d try to present better solutions and less of length-y onboarding or encourage more user research to further understand why people are not engaging with the app.
-It’s not prioritized nor seen the same light.
+• Separating my own feelings from the business wants.
+I feel like the more I work in design, the more I’ve come to realize that sometimes it’s not always going to be about what I want to do.
+Depends on what the stakeholders want and what they envision.
+Often, I’d propose better solutions, shorter onboarding, or additional user research to understand better why users are not engaging with the app.
+It’s not prioritized nor seen in the same light.

-• I’ve learn a lot about how to communicate and pass over works to the dev team related to animations.
-I’ve never made animations before and it was my first time working with LottieFiles.
-It was not hard to pick up but the finickiest of how easily broken down it becomes after a slight change was jarring.
+• I’ve learn a lot about how to communicate and pass over work to the dev team related to animations.
+I’ve never made animations before, and it was my first time working with LottieFiles.
+It was not hard to pick up, but it is very finicky.
+It readily breaks down, and even a slight change makes it jarring.

-• To be completely honest, illustration is not in my best skill.
-However, I am proud that I tried to deliver and improve on my illustration skills.
+• To be completely honest, illustration is not my best skill.
+However, I am proud that I tried to deliver and improve my illustration skills.

 Next